ONE downside to having a young team is they do much of their learning on the pitch.

 Every time Blackpool poured forward on the counter attack, breaking at speed to support their lone frontman, they looked dangerous.

 Saints did create chances but just didn’t look as though they were going to take them.
-There was too much indecision in the final third, too many touches and passes, not enough standing up and being brave.
+There was too much indecision in the final third, too many touches and passes, not enough standing up and

 Blackpool had an early chance to take the lead as Ian Evatt found himself unmarked attacking a long throw, but he put his diving header wide from six yards.